How to lead well

 If it gets really bad, or happens often enough, it is OK to be direct and just say simply “I think we have gotten off track, so let’s come back to the question”

-Anything you do that is outside of answering those questions should be done outside of that group.
+Anything you do that is outside of the answers to those questions should be done outside of that group.
 A good leader will stay focused on accomplishing the primary point of the groups purpose.

-- In our church, I desire to evaluate each church program about every 6 months.
+In our church, I desire to evaluate each church program about every 6 months or so.
 The goal of any group should be outlined and clearly communicated, and accomplished at each meeting.
 In the evaluation time, we are looking to see if this group is successful by those metrics.
 If it is not, it is OK to make a change.

 Maybe it is as simple as changing the vision for the group.
 Did it start as a Bible study, but turned into a discipleship class with workbooks and videos instead?
 That is fine.
 It is OK to change, revise, or even cut a program if it is not accomplishing its goals.

 Once the group is established and considered viable, there should be an outreach strategy.
 That strategy might look different for every group.
-My youth group does a very different outreach then my discipleship class filled with mostly senior citizens.
+My youth group does a very different outreach then my discipleship class filled with adults.
 But there is regular outreach all the same.
 Your group, and its vision will determine how and when your outreach happens.

 - If somebody does not seem to be understanding the content presented, there are a few solutions.
 Of course you can offer to counsel the individual after group.
 You might also ask the group to share their insights.
 For example, if a person gives the wrong answer to a question, you might let the group continue to comment, or ask a more mature Christian to answer the same question.

 - When people seem unengaged or lacking involvement, we have a few solutions.
 You might ask a question and say “this is just for those who have not said anything yet”.
 Or you might have to take a moment to privately encourage them, if the situation and your relationship allows.